pylbo.utilities.toolbox

 Counts the number of zeroes of an array of complex eigenfunctions by looking at

-find_resonance_location(continuum, grid, sigma)
+find_resonance_location(continuum, grid, omega)

 Module Contents